metaplex-foundation/docs/docs/02-tools/02-sugar/05-upload-methods.md

 > - `uploadMethod="shdw"`
 > - `shdwStorageAccount="<STORAGE PUBKEY>"`

 [Shadow Drive](https://shdw.genesysgo.com/shadow-infrastructure-overview/shadow-drive-overview) is a decentralized storage network built specifically for the Solana blockchain.
-In order to upload data to the Shadow Drive you will need to first create an storage account.
+In order to upload data to the Shadow Drive you will need to first create a storage account.
 This can be done using the [Shadow Drive CLI](https://shdw.genesysgo.com/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli).
-After creating an storage account, specify its pubkey address in the configuration file using the property `"shdwStorageAccount"`.
+After creating a storage account, specify its pubkey address in the configuration file using the property `"shdwStorageAccount"`.

 :::info
 The Shadow Drive upload method is only available on `mainnet`.